mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

     way to stop the insects from hatching.
 4. As above, but haut-Oschem wants to preserve his reputation above all else.
-The characters need to stop the insects without revealing what they’re doing to the settlers.
+The characters need to stop the insects without revealing what they're doing to the settlers.
 5. Haut-Oschem discovered something very valuable on his most recent survey, such as a massive deposit of precious metals or alien technology.
 He wants the characters to help him recover it.
 6. As above, but haut-Oschem is in a race with the Scout service.
-    He’s not the only one to have read between the lines in his latest survey.
+    He's not the only one to have read between the lines in his latest survey.

 Astor Kemble, Spy
 Required: Required: Deception, Mechanic/Engineer/Pilot/Comms
 Reward: Reward: Cr.
 5,000 and a new contact

-Players’ InformationPlayers’ Information
+Players' InformationPlayers' Information
-Astor Kemble is a ‘freelance researcher’ – a spy for hire.
+Astor Kemble is a 'freelance researcher' – a spy for hire.
 Her current mission is to investigate links between a shipping corporation, Jump Transit, and Ine Givar terrorist cells.
 Jump Transit may be shipping weapons past Imperial patrols.
 She suspects that the Ine